TadiT7/treble_experimentations_wiki/Nokia-9-PureView.md

 ***
 ## Additional Notes

-Like Nokia 8.1 before, Nokia 9 PureView too difficult to flash custom ROM.
+Like Nokia 8.1 before, Nokia 9 PureView is too difficult to flash custom ROM.
 When flashing, please ensure the vbmeta from AOP stock firmware need to be flashed with both disabling parameters as well.

 ***